storacha/ucanto/Readme.md

 }
 ```

-> In the example above first invocation will succeed, but second will not becasue has not been granted capability to mutate other namespace.
-Also note that both invocations are send in a single request.
+> In the example above, the first invocation will succeed, but the second one will not because Bob has not been granted a capability to mutate Mallory's namespace.
+Also note that both invocations are sent in a single request.

 [ucan]: https://github.com/ucan-wg/spec/
 [rpc]: https://en.wikipedia.org/wiki/Remote_procedure_call